Aashray08/Multi-Cloud-Blue-Team/AWS/Setting Up: AWS.md

 This configuration establishes a secure and scalable log ingestion pipeline from AWS into the ELK stack using Filebeat.
 It enables real-time monitoring, detection, and visibility across AWS infrastructure.

-Let me know when you're ready to add Kibana dashboards, detection rules, or sample queries for analysis.

 &nbsp;